steverozen/single-cell-2026/windows-instructions.md

-# Run rsinglecell container on Windows
+# Run "rsinglecell"" container on Windows

 (Need testers for these instructions)

+### IMPORTANT: you will need admin rights on your PC for installing Docker Desktop

 ## 1 Download and install Docker Desktop